dehsilvadeveloper/nestjs-graphql-orders/README.md

 * Enable or disable **GraphQL Playground** based on option of config file
 * Use SQLite for database type
 * Use Prisma for database modelling and migration
-* Seed initial data on the database
+* Seed initial data on the database after migration
 * Use modular approach to organize logic
 * Use Data Transfer Objects (DTOs) to transport groups of data between the application layers and to validate input data
 * Reuse DTO for create order on the DTO for update order using PartialType and/or OmitType